-Anonymous asked: about macklemore: i know he's still problematic as a white person in hip hop, but he does address white privilege and white privilege in the hip hop industry in his music, which i found surprising, in his song White Privilege.
+Anonymous said: about macklemore: i know he's still problematic as a white person in hip hop, but he does address white privilege and white privilege in the hip hop industry in his music, which i found surprising, in his song White Privilege.
 If you can, tell me your thoughts on it?

 I didn’t really want to answer this (because… effort/the Internet exists…) but luckily @herocountry did:

 : the institution will recognize him more

 : ALSO YOU KNOW WHAT I BET TONS OF POC HIP HOP ARTISTS HAVE DONE SHIT ABOUT WHITE PRIVILEGE WITHOUT RECOGNITION

 : EITHER WAY macklemore is a good guy apparently or w/e

 : BUT HE’S STILL PRIVILEGED???
 HIM RECOGNIZING HIS PRIVILEGE DOESN’T LESSEN IT????????